bgd-labs/aave-proposals-v3/src/20231102_Multi_AaveFundingUpdates/AaveFundingUpdates.md

 ## Specification

 - Deposit 1M units of DAI from Treasury into Aave v3
-- Migrate all but 0.7M aUSDT from Aave v2 to v3
 - Migrate all aDAI from Aave v2 to v3

 - Redeem and transfer 1.7M USDC to Ethereum Treasury